pnnl-predictive-phenomics/csc031-gem/README.md

 ## License

-This project is licensed under the [Apache].
+This project is licensed under the [Apache 2.0](https://github.com/pnnl-predictive-phenomics/csc031-gem/blob/main/LICENSE) license.
 See the `LICENSE` file for details.

 ## Contact